mahmudalhakim/angular-demo-site/README.md

 Make sure you have node.js and npm installed.

+Follow the prerequisite steps in this [link](https://github.com/nodejs/node-gyp) for your specific OS.

 Clone the repository.

 Change directory to the project root, run: `npm install`